Skip to content

 level: 0

-Right now this file indicates that the target cluster is your local Docker instance (localhost:30080), but later we will change it to point to your Union Cloud cluster.
+Right now this file indicates that the target cluster is your local Docker instance (localhost:30080), but later we will change it to point to your Union cluster.

 Later invocations of uctl or pyflyte will need to know the location of the target cluster.
 This can be provided in two ways: